Thaamirabharani: Plot

 Bharani refuses to marry Bhanu and says that Subbayya and Vellathurai are still angry at him for chopping off Selvam's hand, and Bharani insists that Bhanu marry Selvam instead.
-Finally Sakunthala Devi reveals the truth that it was she who killed Karmegam indeed, and Bharani took the blame and was imprisoned so that she can be saved.
+Finally Sakunthala Devi reveals the truth that it was actually she who killed Karmegam, and Bharani took the blame and was imprisoned so that she can be saved.
 Subbayya and Vellathurai overhear the conversation and understand Bharani's good nature.
 Finally, Bharani and Bhanu get married, and the family reunites again.

 Cast

+Production

+The film was launched on 14 July 2006 at Vijaya Gardens.
+A fight sequence was shot at Chengalpattu while a chase sequence was shot at suburbs of Chennai.
+One of the song sequences was shot at 32 locations including Nagercoil, Thiruchendur and Coutralam.
+The filming was completed within 73 days.
+The song "Karuppana Kaiyala" was shot in a palm grove set in AVM studios where the crew brought in lorry loads of red sand and fetched a forest of palm trees for it.